dart-lang/site-www/src/tools/pub/pubspec.md

 ### Funding

-Package authors may use the `funding` property specify a list of URLs that provide information on how users can help fund the development of the package.
+Package authors can use the `funding` property to specify a list of URLs that provide information on how users can help fund the development of the package.
+For example:

 {% prettify yaml tag=pre+code %}
 funding: